 Speaking of the future: make sure no voice is left behind by Robert Kirkpatrick of the UN Global Pulse

-Apply research skills to new data by Arianna Legovini of the World Bank
+Apply research skills to new data, transform developmental effectiveness by Arianna Legovini of the World Bank

 PODCASTS